 World Education Services, Inc. should be contacted for information in obtaining the necessary forms.
 World Education Services, Inc. charges a fee for this evaluation.
 Please request that World Education Services, Inc. forward directly to the seminary a document-by-document copy of the evaluation.

-Students whose native language is not English must take the Test of English as a Foreign Language (TOEFL), which is administered through Educational Testing Service (www.ets.org).
-Below are minimum scores for admission approval for each testing format.
-(See chart below)
+Students whose native language is not English must take the Test of English as a Foreign Language (TOEFL), or the Duolingo English Test (DET).
+Those taking the DET must achieve a score of 120 or higher.
+See chart below for minimum scores for TOEFL based on testing format.

 ETS policy dictates that “because English proficiency can change considerably in a relatively short period, scores more than two years old cannot be reported or validated.”
 Therefore, scores must be no older than 2 years.

 United States Immigration regulations make it mandatory that persons entering the United States on a student (F-1) visa show adequate resources for their seminary training.
 Therefore, international students will need to provide a written certification from a bank or similar financial agency certifying they presently have on deposit in a savings account the minimal requirement for one year of study at the seminary for a single or a married student.
 Applicants may contact the International Student Advisor in the Registrar’s Office for the adequate funds required.

 To fulfill Department of Homeland Security requirements, international students must maintain full-time status, which equates to nine (9) graduate semester hours per semester.
 Students must maintain full-time status in order to remain in campus housing.